Anxiety: Research-Backed Techniques That Help

 How long until I feel better?

-Many techniques provide some relief within a single session--especially breathing and grounding exercises.
-You might notice your heart rate slowing or your mind quieting within minutes.
-Deeper, lasting change typically requires consistent practice over 2-4 weeks.
-The goal isn't to eliminate anxiety entirely, but to change your relationship with it.
+Many people report some relief during a single session--especially with breathing and grounding exercises.
+Deeper, lasting change typically requires consistent practice over several weeks, often alongside professional support.
+The goal isn't to eliminate anxiety entirely, but to develop different ways of relating to it.

 Which technique should I start with?